HreneanAlin/workshop-react-2025/exercises/ComponentsExercise.md

 - [ ] Component accepts name, price, and description props
 - [ ] Component displays all product information
 - [ ] Used Tailwind CSS for styling
-- [ ] Imported and used the component in Exercise1
+- [ ] Imported and used the component in ComponentsExercise
 - [ ] Component is properly exported

 ## Common Mistakes to Avoid